|Year Car Grand Marshal Driver

 After 49 Years of Service, Retiring GM Exec to Lead Field to the Green

 "Corvette is now, and will continue to remain Chevrolet's flagship.
-It is our technological and image
+It is our

-service and marketing operations, will share with the world his passion for
+sales, service and marketing operations, will share with the world his passion for

 "It is great honor for me to have the opportunity to drive the Corvette Z06 pace car at